 Mr. Ollivander touched the lightning scar on Harry's forehead with a long, white finger.

 "I'm sorry to say I sold the wand that did it," he said softly.
 "Thirteen-and-a-half inches.
 Yew.
 Powerful wand, very powerful, and in the wrong hands... well, if I'd known what that wand was going out into the world to do..."

-He shook his head, turning to Draco.
-"And young Master Malfoy.
-A pleasure to make your acquaintance.
+Ollivander shook his head, turning to Draco.
+"Young Mister Malfoy, it is a pleasure to make your acquaintance.
 Your mother has told me a great deal about you."